Selections from Rubén Ortiz Torres: White Washed America

 Pacific Standard Time: LA/LA

-As a participating gallery in Pacific Standard Time: LA/LA, Royale Projects is proud to introduce new works by Rubén Ortiz Torres including paintings and sculptures influenced by lowrider cars, punk, anarchism, and minimalism.
-This will be his first major solo exhibition in the United States since 2012.
+As a participating gallery of Pacific Standard Time: LA/LA, Royale Projects introduced new works by Rubén Ortiz Torres including paintings and sculptures influenced by lowrider cars, punk, anarchism, and minimalism.
+The full exhibition was on view from September 24 to December 17, 2017.

 Pacific Standard Time: LA/LA is a far-reaching and ambitious exploration of Latin American and Latino art in dialogue with Los Angeles, taking place from September 2017 through January 2018 at more than 70 cultural institutions across Southern California.